An accident is an unforeseen event or occurrence causing damage or injury to a person

 This is to be filled by the insurance company’s agent and sometimes a medical examiner including information given by the proposer.
 In addition, it has to be signed by the proposer.
 It is one of the primary steps to get an insurance policy.

 An assignment is a legal transfer where a policyholder can transfer his interest to another.
 It can be made by an endorsement on the policy document or by a separate deed.
-Assignment can be either Conditional or Absolute.
+The assignment can be either Conditional or Absolute.

 The beneficiary is the person or entity, named in the policy as the recipient of the life insurance benefit in the event of policyholder's death.